-My current research is on knowledge representation and reasoning.
-Broadly, I am interested in deep learning and reinforcement learning.
+My current research focuses on box embeddings and structured prediction.
+Broadly speaking, I am interested in information extraction, program synthesis, deep learning and optimization.

-My current interests include knowledge representation, text entailment, relation extraction, graph embedding, and active learning.
+My current interests include multi-facet embedding, knowledge representation, textual entailment, relation extraction, and active learning.

 My research focus on structured predictions which involve deep learning and probabilistic graphical models.
 I am also interested in generative models and tasks concern both language model and vision model.